-The Christian teaching concerning God as Trinity expresses an astonishing insight into the very being of God himself.
-We cannot expect to be able to grasp God's being with our tiny minds, but, thanks to Jesus, we are sure that God is not an almighty isolated being.
+The Christian teaching concerning God as Trinity goes further than this.
+It expresses an astonishing insight into the very being of God himself.
+We cannot expect to be able to grasp God's being with our tiny minds, but, thanks to Jesus, we are sure that God is such as to be able to experienced by us in the way we have described.
+It is a recognition of the truth that God is not an almighty isolated being.
 We say that God is love.
 We know that when we experience love we long to be fully united with the one we love.
-With us, the union is always imperfect.
-There are always barriers to full communion.
-The God whom we experience as transcendent originating Source, as Word, and as Spirit is One through perfect communion in love.
+With us, the union is always imperfect - there are always barriers to full communion.
+The God whom we experience as transcendent originating Source, as Word, and as Spirit is One through perfect unity in love.

 Knowing that God is Spirit reminds us to be attentive to the divinely inspired movements of our own heart: movements of longing as we yearn for closer communion with God whose Spirit inspires us; movements of wonder and praise as we rejoice in God being with us.
 It reminds us to be sensitive to these movements in every man and every woman.
 Knowing that God is Word reminds us to be attentive to the words and actions through which God speaks to us, and the words and actions through which we respond to God.
-We learn, too, to be attentive to each person's Word, as together we journey towards God who is the Source of everything that exists.

-Knowing that God is Father/Mother reminds us to open our hearts to God's love and to treat every other person as our brother or sister.
+We learn, too, to reverence the sacred ground of each person's Spirit, and be attentive to each person's Word, as together we journey towards God who is the Source ('Father', 'Mother') of all.
+Knowing that God is Father reminds us to open our hearts to God's love and to treat every other person as our brother or sister.